 Depending on which news item this album took its title from, it describes a woman kept alive with an atomic cardiac stimulator.
-This project is the weirdest experiment in all of Pink Floyd’s discography.
+Atom Heart Mother is the weirdest experiment in all of Pink Floyd’s discography.

 The suite remains one of the most iconic prog tunes in the history of rock music: divided into six sections, it starts with a grandiose overture proposing the main theme executed by the horns over background noises of motorcycles running by.
 The track then evolves around swift organ licks dancing and dueling with the bass line until David Gilmour’s guitar work sets in for a melodic well-executed solo that brings back echoes of the main theme.